#datamustread: How to Master Your Data Journey

 This post is also published on LinkedIn.

-My Tableau bootcamp buddies, ready to conquer the world of analytics together
+Joining Tableau: my Tableau bootcamp buddies, ready to conquer the world of analytics together

-As a data enthusiast and very early adopter of Tableau, I was excited to join Tableau, a Seattle-based startup company that is coming up with the next level of self-service data analytics software – compared to classic BI software.
+After my transition from academia to Capgemini, I joined Tableau’s newly opened Frankfurt Office.
 My first weeks have been nothing short of amazing, with an incredible opportunity to contribute to company building and be one of the first employees in Tableau’s new Frankfurt Office that was just recently opened to ramp up Tableau’s Europe business.

 Being part of a startup company is an incredible experience, and I am thrilled to have the opportunity to work on such an innovative and disruptive product.
 It is a privilege to be involved in building a company from the ground up, especially in such an exciting industry as data analytics.